-Saving the Protestant Ethic (Oxford University Press, 2023) captures in-group tensions and creative adaptation among contemporary Conservative Protestants as they navigate the changing class and economic dynamics of American society.
-This book surveys efforts to develop new ethical and theological frameworks that better align with new modes of work and deeper engagement with dominant cultural institutions.
-Such adaptation proves challenging on a number of fronts, as leaders of this "faith and work movement" must face off against both the identity-fragmenting conditions of modern work as well as their own tradition's ambivalence toward secular work and economics.
+Saving the Protestant Ethic (Oxford University Press, 2023) captures in-group tensions and creative adaptation among religious constituencies developing new ethical and theological frameworks for engaging economic life.
+Such adaptation proves challenging on a number of fronts, as leaders of a rapidly growing "faith and work movement" must face off against both the identity-fragmenting conditions of modern work as well as their own tradition's ambivalence toward secular work.

 Available on Oxford University Press or Amazon.